quarree100/qScope_doc/source/frontend/02_init.rst

 .. note:: Make yourself a copy of the file config.py and adjust it according to the context you want to use the setup.
 We had different scenarios for different workshop participants.

-Here you can modify the path of files being imported/exported, :ref:`change the source file and the simulation time for the agent-based-model<simulation_setup>`, save information of the extents of the :ref:`grids<frontend_grid_setup>` and the :ref:`sliders<frontend_slider_setup>` here.
+Here you can modify the path of files being imported/exported, :ref:`change the source file and the simulation time for the agent-based-model<simulation_setup>`, save information of the extents of the :ref:`grids<frontend_grid>` and the :ref:`sliders<frontend_slider_setup>` here.
 The individual adjustments will be discussed in the according sections, respectively.

 .. _session: